The Real American Unemployment Rate & Future

 *The Sinking of American Labor

 Profits of Doom

-So globalisation is not just about a few blue-collar factory workers in the west losing their jobs and everyone else being better off.
-Because of plummeting telecom charges, all kinds of middle-class, white-collar jobs once thought of as non-tradable - not just in telemarketing and call centres but in accountancy, medical diagnostics and information technology - have started moving to the developing world.
+So globalization is not just about a few blue-collar factory workers in the west losing their jobs and everyone else being better off.
+Because of plummeting telecom charges, all kinds of middle-class, white-collar jobs once thought of as non-tradeable - not just in telemarketing and call centers but in accountancy, medical diagnostics and information technology - have started moving to the developing world.